-Many of the loan originators on the Mintos marketplace operate in multiple countries, in addition, some provide more than one loan product.
+Many of the lending companies on the Mintos marketplace operate in multiple countries, in addition, some provide more than one loan product.
 We evaluate each new country and loan product separately.
-It means that the loan originator can originate and service the best performing loans in one country, but if the loan performance in the new country is lagging behind or there is not sufficient track record we will not allow loans from the new country on our marketplace.
+It means that the lending company can originate and service the best performing loans in one country, but if the loan performance in the new country is lagging behind or there is not sufficient track record we will not allow loans from the new country on our marketplace.
 The same goes for new loan products.
-There might also be a different approach to loans originated by the same loan originator in the same country.
+There might also be a different approach to loans originated by the same lending company in the same country.
 For example, we might identify that there is a significant difference in performance between loans issued to new clients and loans issued to existing clients, i.e. repeating borrowers.
 That can be especially true for short-term loans where the performance of loans to repeating borrowers can be satisfactory, while that of loans to new clients is not.
-In that case, we would restrict the loan originator and allow it to only place loans from repeating borrowers on the marketplace.
+In that case, we would restrict the lending company and allow it to only place loans from repeating borrowers on the marketplace.

 So, first and foremost investors should look at the loan performance.
-But what about loans with a buyback guarantee where the loan originator guarantees they will repurchase the particular loan from the investor if the borrower’s payments are delayed by 60 days or more?
-A common misconception is that for loans with the buyback guarantee investors are investing in loan originators, not loans and that the loan performance is not important.
+But what about loans with a buyback obligation?
+A common misconception is that for these loans investors are investing in lending companies, not loans, and that the loan performance is not important.
 However, that is not true.

-To explain why loan performance still matters the most let me dig deeper into how the buyback guarantee works.
-The buyback guarantee is provided by the loan originator.
-If the borrower is late for 60 days or more, the loan is automatically bought back by the loan originator at the nominal value of the outstanding principal, plus accrued interest to date.
-Here it is important to understand where the cash flows come from to cover the buyback guarantee.
-The funds to buy back the delayed loans come from the interest rate spread generated by the loan originator.
+To explain why loan performance still matters the most, let us dig deeper into how the buyback obligation works.
+The buyback obligation is provided by the lending company.
+If the borrower is late for 60 days or more, the lending company is contractually obliged to buy back the loan at the nominal value of the outstanding principal plus accrued interest.
+Here it is important to understand that the cash flows to cover the buyback obligation come from the interest rate spread generated by the lending company.

-When considering if the loan originator can place loans on the marketplace with the buyback guarantee it is very important for us to see that the buyback guarantee is provided from the extra spread.
-If we don’t see on the loan portfolio level that the buyback can be covered from the extra spread we don’t allow the loan originator to provide the buyback guarantee.
+When considering if the lending company can place loans with buyback obligation on the marketplace, it is very important for us to see that the buyback obligation is provided from the extra spread.
+If we don’t see on the loan portfolio level that the buyback can be covered from the extra spread, we don’t allow the lending company to place the loan with buyback obligation.

-As a result, even for loans with the buyback guarantee, it’s still the loan performance that matters the most.
-If the loans are performing according to expectations the loan originator generates enough extra spread to cover the buyback guarantee.
+As a result, even for loans with buyback obligation, it’s still the loan performance that matters the most.
+If the loans are performing according to expectations, the lending company generates enough extra spread to cover the buyback obligation.
 On the other hand, if the loan performance would deteriorate and the actual default rate turns out to be higher than expected, the lending company might experience difficulties buying back the loans.
 Should the lending company default on its buyback obligation, investors might not receive their money back.
 The ability of the buyback provider – which can be the lending company or a third party – to honor the buyback obligation is assessed in the Buyback strength subscore of investment opportunities on Mintos.
 You can read more about Mintos Risk Scores on our website.

-If it’s the loan performance that matters the most when investing in loans on Mintos then what is the role of the loan originator and why should investors pay attention to their performance?
+If it’s the loan performance that matters the most when investing in loans on Mintos then what is the role of the lending company and why should investors pay attention to their performance?

-First and foremost, the loan originator plays a key role in servicing the loans and collecting borrower payments.
-The quality, stability and experience of the loan originator as a servicer directly affects the loan performance.
-When there is a stable loan originator as a servicer, investors can be sure that the borrower payments will be collected and distributed in an orderly manner and the only thing that matters is loan performance.
-However, in case the loan originator would go out of business and stop servicing the loans there would be interruptions in collecting payments from borrowers and passing them to investors as it would take time for Mintos to step in and put in place a backup servicer and the loan performance could deteriorate accordingly.
-Therefore, at Mintos, we pay particular attention to the loan originator as a servicer and analyse the management and staff experience, financial position of the loan originator, policies and procedures, controls, and historical servicing performance to make sure that we can reasonably conclude that the loan originator will be around to service the loans.
+Moreover, the lending company plays a key role in servicing the loans and collecting borrower payments.
+The quality, stability and experience of the lending company as a servicer directly affects the loan performance.
+When there is a stable lending company as a servicer, investors can be sure that the borrower payments will be collected and distributed in an orderly manner and the only thing that matters is loan performance.
+However, in case the lending company would go out of business and stop servicing the loans there would be interruptions in collecting payments from borrowers and passing them to investors.
+Therefore, we pay particular attention to the lending company as a servicer and analyse the management and staff experience, financial position of the lending company, policies and procedures, controls, and historical servicing performance to make sure that we can reasonably conclude that the lending company will be around to service the loans.
 Our findings are reflected in the Loan servicer efficiency subscore of investment opportunities on Mintos.

-It is important to note that loan performance has a very direct impact on the overall sustainability of the loan originator.
-If the loan performance is good this will have a direct positive impact on the loan originator and result in better financial results and financial standing.
-This, in turn, will make the loan originator a more stable loan servicer.
-On the flip side, a severe decline in the loan performance might significantly impact financial standing of the loan originator even bring down the loan originator as such.
+It is important to note that loan performance has a very direct impact on the overall sustainability of the lending company.
+If the loan performance is good this will have a direct positive impact on the lending company and result in better financial results and financial standing.
+This, in turn, will make the lending company a more stable loan servicer.
+On the flip side, a severe decline in the loan performance might significantly impact financial standing of the lending company even bring down the lending company as such.

 Bringing it all together

 When investing in loans first and foremost it is the loan performance that matters.
 Loans that are performing according to expectations will provide the expected returns to investors.
-On the other hand, underperforming loans will have a negative effect on investor returns, even if the loan originator provides a buyback guarantee.
-Meanwhile, the loan originator plays a key role as a loan servicer, but also as an originator and underwriter, and provider of the buyback guarantee in case the default rates are higher than expected.
-Investors can invest in well-performing loans but if the counterparty risk of the loan originator is high investors might require higher expected returns to compensate for additional risk.
-On the flip side if the counterparty risk of the loan originator is low investors might be content with lower expected returns.
+On the other hand, underperforming loans will have a negative effect on investor returns, even if the lending company provides a buyback obligation.
+Meanwhile, the lending company plays a key role not only as a loan originator and underwriter, but also as a servicer and provider of the buyback obligation especially in case the default rates are higher than expected.
+Investors can invest in well-performing loans but if the counterparty risk of the lending company is high investors might require higher expected returns to compensate for additional risk.
+On the flip side if the counterparty risk of the lending company is low investors might be content with lower expected returns.
 If you want to know more about the risks related to an investment opportunity on Mintos, you can check its Mintos Risk Score and subscores, and you can follow our Statistics page to see loan performance on an aggregate level.

 In any case, the importance of diversification cannot be underestimated, be it across different borrowers, loan types, lending companies, countries, etc. You can read more about this in our article on diversification.
 The majority of investment professionals agree that diversification is the most important component for reaching long-range financial goals while minimising risk.
 Therefore, at Mintos we have our own saying: don’t put all your money into one loan, diversify!